Post Season Information

 Region 122 will not pay for all star uniforms.

-Region 122 will pay for the All Star playoffs.
+Region 122 will pay for the Area All Star playoffs.

 All tournaments will be paid for by the all star teams

-Region 122 will pay for practice fields, if necessary, up through the all star playoffs.
+Region 122 will pay for practice fields, if necessary, up through the Area All Star playoffs.

 Each team must arrange for their own practice field.